dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 == 1  About htmLawed ================================================

-htmLawed is a single-file PHP software that makes input text *more* secure and standard-compliant, and suitable in general from the viewpoint of a web-page administrator, for use in the body of HTML 4, or XHTML 1 or 1.1 documents.
-It thus is a customizable HTML/XHTML filter, processor, purifier, sanitizer, etc., like the 'Kses', 'HTMLPurifier', etc., PHP scripts.
+htmLawed is a single-file PHP script to make input text *more* secure and standard-compliant, and suitable in general from the viewpoint of a web-page administrator for use in the body of HTML 4, or XHTML 1 or 1.1 documents. htmLawed is thus a highly customizable HTML/XHTML filter, processor, purifier, and sanitizer.

 The `lawing in` of input text is needed to ensure that HTML code in the text is standard-compliant, does not introduce security vulnerabilities, and does not break a web-page's design/layout. htmLawed tries to do this by, for example, making HTML well-formed with balanced and properly nested tags, neutralizing code that may be used for cross-site scripting ('XSS') attacks, and allowing only specified HTML elements/tags and attributes.